ProofSnap smart contracts and digital evidence illustration

 • Submit evidence hash to smart contract anonymously

-• Contract proves evidence existed at specific time
+• Contract proves evidence existed at a specific time

-• Reveal conditions programmed (e.g., after investigation complete)
+• Programmable reveal conditions (e.g., after an investigation is complete)

 • Zero-knowledge proofs can verify without revealing content

-Prove creation date for patents, copyrights, trade secrets:
+Establish a blockchain-anchored proof of existence for patents, copyrights, and trade secrets:

 • Submit design document hash to blockchain